Legacy: (423) 843-2525

 In lieu of flowers, memorial gifts may be made to First Presbyterian Church, Brainerd Mission Cemetery, or the charity of your choice.

 Arrangements are by Wann Funeral Home and Cremation Center (423) 821-7551.
-Please share your memories, stories, and photos at www.wannfuneralhome.comTo send flowers to the family of Catherine Kain, please visit Tribute Store
+Please share your memories, stories, and photos at www.wannfuneralhome.comTo send flowers to the family or plant a tree in memory of Catherine Kain, please visit Tribute Store

 Legacy Funeral Home